rishabhnk/Machine_Learning/README.md

    **Applied Learning**- I continued working on my new project from DrivenData.

    Thoughts: I think I am almost done.
 Tomorrow, I will start the Model Selection & Boosting section in the Machine Learning A-Z Udemy Course so I can improve my project.

+### Jan 11th 2019:
+   **Applied Learning**- I started the Model Selecion section and learned about k-fold cross validation and I continued working on my new project from DrivenData- I added k-fold cross validation and made it so we can evaluate the model better by splitting the training data into training and testing sets

+   Thoughts: I will be able to finish this project once I get through this section in the Machine Learning A-Z Udemy Course.
+Tomorrow, I will continue the course section and work on my project more.